iacarolinacruz/new-project/README.md

 # New project

-This is no serious project, this a testing demostration
+This is not serious project, it's just a test